ImBenjaminKaiser/7portfolio/README.md

  - make the page and add content

 # When?
-This will all be done by about 4 weeks from now (2/11/23)
+This will all be done by about 4 weeks from now (2/11/23) (i think)